 Unit 7: Pedagogy, Andragogy and Assessment

-- Meaning, Principles, Competencies of Self-directed Learning, Theory of Andragogy (Malcolm Knowles), The Dynamic Model of Learner Autonomy
+- Meaning and elaboration of Andragogy in Education: Theory of Andragogy (Malcolm Knowles), The Dynamic Model of Learner Autonomy.

 Unit 8: Technology in/ for Education

 - Concepts of Information Technology and Instructional Technology.

 - Applications of Educational Technology: In formal, non-formal, informal and inclusive education systems.